 Heavy energy-using installations in the European Union operate under the EU Emissions Trading System (EU ETS), a cap and trade system on emissions.
 Under this System, organizations apply to the Member State for an allowance of GHG emissions.
 These allowances are gradually reduced year by year, to encourage reductions and are also tradable to enable companies that reduce their GHG emissions to sell their excess allowances to companies that are not reaching their emissions objectives.
 The Green Deal, which was approved by the EU Parliament in 2020, has set a goal of a 55 percent reduction in emissions by 2030 and carbon neutrality by 2050.
 This will include revising and possibly expanding the EU ETS and setting targets for sectors outside the EU ETS.
-In Australia, the National Greenhouse and Energy Reporting Scheme requires large volume emitters to report carbon emissions.
+In Australia, the National Greenhouse and Energy Reporting Scheme requires large volume emitters to report carbon emissions and energy use to the government annually and, based on certain thresholds, purchase certificates to authorize additional emissions.
 Although Koppers does not currently exceed that threshold, it is foreseeable that the government could lower the threshold in the future.